South Korea

 Archiving Mandatory for six years Optional

-Key Features of South Korea's E-Invoicing System
+Key features of South Korea's e-invoicing system

 • Submission Platforms: Invoices must be submitted via FACe for public sector transactions or SII for VAT reporting.